senzing-garage/connector-neo4j/README.md

     1. Change the `neo4jPassword` for `neo4jconnector.neo4j.uri` to the password you created in `Install Neo4j` section above.
     1. Make any other changes needed.
 For example if RabbitMQ was set up with user security then user name and password need to be set in the file.

+    The command line takes following options:
+    -iniFile
+        path to the G2 ini file
+    -neo4jConnection
+        connection string for neo4j, the format is bolt://<user>:<password>@<hostname>:<port>
+    -mqHost
+        host name or ip address for RabbitMQ server -mqUser
+        RabbitMQ user name
+    -mqPassword
+        Password for RabbitMQ
+    -mqQueue
+        The name of the RabbitMQ queue used for receiving messages

+    If both configuration file and command line options are used the command line options take precedence.

 ### Running

 To execute the server you will use `java -jar`.
 It is assumed that your environment